groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/digital-signatures/sign-export-pdfs-groupdocs-signature-dotnet/_index.md

 }
 ```

-##### Create QR Code Sign Options
+**Why the using statement?** This ensures proper disposal of resources.
+PDF files can be memory-intensive, especially in batch operations.

-Define the QR code's properties, such as content and position:
+#### Configuring QR Code Options

 ```csharp
 QrCodeSignOptions signOptions = new QrCodeSignOptions("JohnSmith")